 How Do I Store These?

-Spread the bars out on a shelf and lightly cover with a clean piece of cloth to keep them clean and dust-free.
+Spread the bars out on a shelf and lightly cover them with a clean piece of cloth to keep them clean and dust-free.
 Wait about 4 weeks and then you can gather the bars according to the fragrance and place them in containers.
-I layer my bars with a piece of cloth or brown paper bag.
+I layer my bars with a piece of cloth or a brown paper bag.
 Store in a cool dark place.
 They will stay good for about 1-2 years depending on the area where stored.
 Please keep them cool and dry.